goloroden/learning-lisp/README.md

 ### Defining local variables

-To define local variables use the `let` function.
-You can define one or more variables, and they are only visible in the body of the `let` function:
+To define local variables use `let`.
+You can define one or more variables, and they are only visible in the body of `let`:

 ```lisp
 (defun add ()